SysKitTeam/docs-point/faq/licensing.md

 ## How is Syskit Point licensed?

-Syskit point price is calculated base on the number of licensed Microsoft 365 users in your tenant.
+Syskit point price is calculated based on the number of licensed Microsoft 365 users in your tenant.
 You can choose between predefined editions according to your needs.
 Check out the [feature comparison](https://www.syskit.com/products/point/pricing/).

 ## Can I try Syskit Point for free?